Make sure your network is secured against insider threats

 Internal Penetration Testing will help identify flaws in your internal processes and data management.

 Internal security breaches are often unexpected, yet they can prove extremely damaging and costly to businesses.
-An internal penetration test can offer a unique insight into your internal networks, and peace of mind that they are secure against insider threats.
+An internal penetration test will run internal tests that offer a unique insight into your internal networks, and peace of mind that they are secure against insider threats.

 organisations report insider attacks are more frequent